vic/NoR/README.md

 However it doesnt act as one of those functions that return values or accept callbacks.
 What we have just did is simply setting the `a` *cell* to `true` and the `b` *cell* to `false`.
-The result ofhe operation is asynchronous, that is, we can be sure in what exact second we have the response.
-Instead we have to listen for changes on `c`by *subscribing* to it.
+The result of the operation is asynchronous, that is, we cant be sure in what exact second we have the response.

+Just like with *promises* we have something that represents a value in the future, we dont know exactly when, but it *will* hold the response value.

+So what we do for using the value of `c` is to listen for changes on `c` by *subscribing* to it.

 For example: